JuliaDynamics/Attractors.jl/docs/src/examples.md

 </video>
 ```

-In the animation above, the scattered points are the attractor values the function [`AttractorsViaRecurrences`](@ref) found by itself.
+In the animation above, the scattered points are the attractor values the function [`BasinMapRecurrences`](@ref) found by itself.
 Of course, for the periodic orbits these points are incomplete.
 Once the function's logic understood we are on an attractor, it stops computing.
 However, we also simulated lines, by evolving initial conditions colored appropriately with the basins output.

 The animation was produced with the code:
 ```julia